-Sketch is a vector drawing program often used for static interface design.
-Designs created in Sketch can be imported into Principle by clicking the import button in the toolbar, or going to File > Import.
+Sketch and Figma are vector drawing programs often used for static interface design.
+Designs created in Sketch and Figma can be imported into Principle by clicking the import button in the toolbar, or going to File > Import.

-There are a few things you'll need to import from Sketch:
+There are a few things you'll need to import:

-3. The Sketch document must have at least one artboard on the current page
+2. The document must have at least one Sketch Artboard or Figma Frame on the current page

-If Sketch has multiple documents open, the active document window will be imported into Principle.
-If the Sketch file has multiple pages, the current page will be imported.
+If the document has multiple pages, the current page will be imported.

-In the import dropdown, you can select how flattened images will get scaled when imported from Sketch.
-The scale factor doesn't affect the dimensions of a layer, just the resolution of its image, if it has one.
-This feature is useful if your Sketch file is at 1x resolution, but you'd like to have the Principle prototype look nice on a 2x or 3x retina screen.
-Principle will remember the last scale factor you used so you don't have to select it each time you import.
+In the import dropdown, you can select how flattened images will get scaled when imported.
+The scale factor doesn't affect the dimensions of layers, just the resolution of raster assets.
+This feature is useful if your Sketch or Figma file is at 1x resolution, but you'd like to have the Principle prototype look nice on a 2x or 3x retina screen.

-If you have made changes to your Sketch file, it can be re-imported into Principle so animations, events, and layer mappings will remain intact.
-If you want to change the position or other properties of a layer that was imported from Sketch, it's easiest to make that change in Sketch and then import again.
-Sometimes you may delete a layer in Sketch and then remake it, perhaps with a different approach; in these situations Principle won't know that this new layer is conceptually the same layer, so any events that were placed on the old layer will be lost.
-Artboards that have been deleted from the Sketch file, or were imported from another Sketch file will not be affected by importing again.
+If you have made changes to your Sketch or Figma file, it can be re-imported into Principle and animations, events, and layer mappings will remain intact.
+If you want to change the position or other properties of a layer that was imported, it's easiest to make that change in Sketch or Figma and then import again.
+Sometimes you may delete a layer in Sketch or Figma and then remake it, perhaps with a different approach; in these situations Principle won't know that this new layer is conceptually the same layer, so any events that were placed on the old layer will be lost.
+Artboards that have been deleted from the Sketch or Figma document, or were imported from another document will not be affected by importing again.

-If you find you need to make visual changes to your layers, it's best to do so in the original Sketch document, and then import again.
+If you find you need to make visual changes to your layers, it's best to do so in the original document, and then import again.
 This includes creating duplicate artboards or layers.
-Duplicating an imported layer in Principle will create a layer that doesn't have a 1:1 mapping to the Sketch document, so it will not be affect to change you make in the Sketch file.
+Duplicating an imported layer in Principle will create a layer that doesn't have a 1:1 mapping to the imported document, so it will not be affected by changes made in Sketch or Figma.

-There are a few things that will cause a layer to get flatted into an image during Sketch import:
+There are a few things that will cause a layer to get automatically flatted into an image during import:

 Layers that are more than just a rounded rectangle with a single radius will be flattened